Skip to main content

 - toPorts:

-- ports: # Can only send TCP traffic with destination ports 80-444
+- ports: # Only allow TCP traffic to destination ports 80-444

 - port: "80"